Sandeep-Udbal/Smart-Shopping-Cart/README.md

 - 📡 **RFID-based Product Scanning** – Automatically scans multiple items.
 - 📟 **I2C Display** – Shows product name and price in real-time.
 - 🔄 **Servo Motor for Cart Access** – Opens the trolley when an item is added.
-- 📶 **Bluetooth Connectivity** – Enables wireless control and integration.
+- 📶 **Bluetooth Connectivity** – Enables wireless control and integration.g
 - 🛍 **Automated Billing** – Calculates the total price based on scanned items.

 ## 🛠 Components Used